colinelkin/MS-Thesis-Defense/README.md

-LaTex code for my MS this defense using the Beamer template.
+LaTex code for my MS thesis defense using the Beamer template.